Digital quantum simulation of a (1+1)D SU(2) lattice gauge theory with ion qudits: Encoding into trapped-ion qudits

 \section{Encoding into trapped-ion qudits}

 The structure of the truncated gauge-preserving Hamiltonian given in Eq.~\eqref{eq:Heff}, defined on a dressed local basis of dimension six, suggests a natural implementation on a qudit-based quantum processor.
 In the following, we focus on an implementation using trapped $^{40}\textrm{Ca}^+$ ions, as presented in Ref.~\cite{ringbauer2022universal}, but the proposed scheme is versatile and applicable also to other qudit quantum processors.
 In the trapped-ion experiment of Ref.~\cite{ringbauer2022universal}, each qudit is encoded within the electronic ground state $S_{1/2}$ and the metastable excited state $D_{5/2},$ as illustrated in Fig.~\ref{fig:level}.
 An external magnetic field splits the $S_{1/2}$ state into two Zeeman sublevels, $m_B=\pm 1/2,$, and the excited state into six Zeeman sublevels ($m_B=\pm 5/2, \pm 3/2, \pm 1/2$).
 This configuration yields a total of eight accessible qudit levels connected, considering selection rules, by ten allowed electric-quadrupole transitions ($\Delta m_B=0,\pm 1, \pm 2$).
 A convenient encoding of the model given in Eq.~\eqref{eq:Heff} onto the ion's levels involves placing the states $|3\rangle$ and $|4\rangle$ within the $S_{1/2}$ ground state, while the remaining states reside in the $m_B=\pm 3/2$ and $m_B=\pm 1/2$ levels of the $D_{5/2}$ metastable state, as illustrated in Fig.~\ref{fig:level}.
 This choice is motivated by the observation that all the transitions in the model are interconnected via the two states: $|3\rangle$ and $|4\rangle$.
-Generic single qudit operations among these states can be decomposed into at most $d(d-1)/2$ two-level subspace rotations, where $d$ is the qudit dimension.
-These rotations have the form $R(\theta,\phi)=e^{-i(\theta/2)\hat\sigma^{s,s'}_\phi}$, where the operators $\hat\sigma^{s,s'}_\phi=|s\rangle\langle s'|$ connect the qudit states $s$ and $s'$, $\theta$ denotes the rotation angle, and $\phi$ sets the rotation axis.
-Importantly, in the model defined in Eq.~\eqref{eq:Heff} the mass and gauge Hamiltonians are diagonal, requiring only $5$ elementary rotations, which can be easily implemented with high fidelity.
+Note that, compared to other encoding strategies~\cite{gonzalez2022hardware,zache2023fermion,popov2023variational}, where each gauge link and each fermion site are separately associated with a qudit, our approach only requires $N$ qudits to describe both gauge and matter fields in a lattice consisting of $N$ sites.
+Such a reduction in the number of employed atoms is an important advantage for ion-based simulators, where scalability in the number of atoms is a standing challenge.